-I offer supervision and clinical consultation to social workers, as well as to agency teams working with LGBTQ2S+ adults, youth and/or their families and loved ones.
-I have worked for the past 18 years with and within these communities and have trained other providers on working around gender and sexual orientation from an intersectional, trauma-informed, gender-affirming, attachment-focused lens.
-I currently offer clinical supervision for an LGBTQ2s+ day treatment program in Toronto, and have supervised MSW students, those starting out in private practice, and more seasoned therapists with questions specific to work with LGBTQ2S+ communities.
+I offer clinical consultation to adult, youth, family and group therapists, as well as to agency teams working with LGBTQ2S+ adults, youth and/or their families and loved ones.
+I have worked for the past 18 years with and within LGBTQ2S+ communities and have trained other mental health providers across Ontario about supporting trans/non-binary youth and their loved ones using an intersectional, trauma-informed, gender-affirming, attachment-focused lens.
+I currently offer clinical supervision for an LGBTQ2S+ day treatment program in Toronto, and have supervised MSW students, those starting out in private practice, as well as more seasoned therapists with questions specific to work with LGBTQ+ communities.

-I specialize in working with therapists seeing families of trans/non-binary/gender questioning youth/young adults who would benefit from clinical support and/or psycho-educational tools and approaches to do this work effectively.
-I also enjoy working therapists who see LGBTQ2S+ clients working around clinical issues such as:
+I specialize in working with therapists who see or would like to see parents of trans/non-binary/gender questioning youth/young adults and who would benefit from clinical support and/or psycho-educational tools and approaches to do this work effectively.
+I also support therapists who see LGBTQ2S+ clients working around clinical issues such as:

 - supporting clients questioning their gender identity or in early transition

-- conducting and writing surgical readiness assessment letters for transition related surgeries while engaging critically with cissexism (“second assessors”)
+- conducting and writing surgical readiness assessment letters for transition related surgeries while engaging critically with cissexism (“OHIP second assessors”)

 - helping clients understand how mental health issues such as anxiety, depression and trauma symptoms intersect with lack of familial support, transphobia, transmisogyny, racism, anti-Blackness, ableism etc.

 - supporting clients questioning their sexual orientation, and/or grappling with shame and/ fears about impact on family, parents, partners and children